NeedLink Nashville provides emergency financial assistance and has helped area residents in need for more than a

 Most of us take it for granted that the lights will come on when we flip the switch, and that we can get a drink from the faucet at any time.
-We know where our families will be sleeping tonight and can be certain that they’ll be warm.
+We know where our families will be sleeping tonight and can be certain that they will be warm.

-Thousands of our neighbors are unsure that they will be able to afford these basic necessities amid rising rents.
+Thousands of our neighbors are unsure that they will be able to afford these basic necessities amid rising rents and inflation.
 They worry about becoming homeless or having critical utility services disconnected.

 NeedLink Nashville is here to help.
-We help families, seniors, and people facing an unexpected crisis to avoid homelessness and stay connected to power, water, and natural gas service.
+We help families, seniors, and people facing an unexpected crisis to avoid homelessness and stay in their homes, connected to power, water, and natural gas service.